Riding Tips for Twisty Roads

 They have a saying in Emergency Medical Services, “check your own pulse before checking the patient’s”.
 The same thing applies to riding technically challenging roads.
 You must have your head in the game.
 That means, understanding your current riding abilities and having no illusions of anything more.

-It goes without saying never omit protective gear no matter the ambient temperature.
-These roads are unforgiving, ATGATT (all the gear all the time) is mandatory.
+It goes without saying never omit protective gear no matter the daytime temperature.
+These roads are unforgiving.
+This is one time when ATGATT (all the gear all the time) is more than a suggestion.